murilommen/house-pricing/README.md

   - in my view, a prod-ready authentication would increase the development time for a significant amount, which would require setting up VPCs, a dedicated Identity Aware Proxy and would consume too much from the scope of this project
 - The pipeline is currently not active and listening to GCS, which would be a nice addition
 - The model is not monitored for predictions, which would require a few assumptions around how often we will get the ground truth, monitoring alert strategies, and other concerns that felt a little out of the scope of this demo.
-- I haven't done any kind of optimization for the model performance, such as an enhanced feature selection, hyperparameter tuning, benchmarking with other models, etc.
+- I haven't done any kind of optimization for the model performance, such as an enhanced feature selection, hyperparameter tuning, benchmarking with other models, etc. beyond the exploration phase.
+My focus was on the MLOps end, which was already quite tricky to get right.
 - I have generated a local image of the Docker container, pushed it to GCP and used that as the base image for the predictions' container.
   - Since the container will download the respective model version on startup, the core logic will rarely change, so automation on this step felt unnecessary at this point in time